 - Case studies arising from practical research and aimed at solving existing entrepreneurship problems

 - Teaching cases

 - Research cases

-- students who have business ideas, judges, mentors and start-ups
+- students who have entrepreneurship ideas, judges, mentors and start-ups

 - Relevant high impact research on E&I

 - Research to address policy and practical issues of E&I for Kenya and beyond

 - Partnerships – SME conferences, SEDC get involved in planning for visibility, IFC, MSEA

 - Policy briefs from government engagement on E&I policy matters

 - Industry collaborative activities – Industry high level roundtables, KEPSA, KAM, EPZ, National chambers of Commerce and Industry.
 Outputs to include agenda papers on research and consultancy activities